kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill Kandon Ark**
 - Kandon is one of Brejik's lieutenants, and can be found in the Vulkar Garage.

-**Kill Keeper Orsaa**
-- Keeper Orsaa is in the Elder Settlement in South Beach on Lehon.

 **Kill Kel Algwinn**
 - You must kill him yourself; reporting him to Uthar does not count.